Young-ook/aws-modernization-with-spinnaker/lab/content/_index.en.md

 ---
-title: "Well-Architected Containers with DevOps"
+title: "AWS Modernization with Spinnaker"
 chapter: true
 weight: 1
 ---

-# Well-Architected Containers with DevOps
+# AWS Modernization with Spinnaker

 ### Welcome
 This workshop is hands-on lab for containerized microservices architecture application deployment as new SRE engineer in your team.